bwplotka/mimic/README.md

 * Define your Infrastructure (e.g Terraform, Ansible, Puppet, Chef, Kubernetes etc)
 * Define any other file that you can imagine

-... using simple, typed and testable Go code!
+...using simple, typed and testable Go code!

+_`mimic`: Mimic is a super-human with the ability to copy the powers and abilities of others._

 ## Getting Started